andku23/andku23.github.io/projects/project-1.md

 # All dates must be YYYY-MM-DD format!
 date: 2015-07-01
 labels:
-  - Robotics
+  - Hololens
-  - Arduino
+  - Hololens
-  - C++
+  - Hololens
-summary: Wow what a project
+summary: Hololens Project
 ---

 <div class="ui small rounded images">

 </div>

-I learned a lot from engineering and computer science
+I'm doing a project making an AR training sim for one of the campus labs.